DanielMarchand/progtech2/wiki/profiler.md

 * automatic compiler / toolchain feedback
 * easy to use
 * somewhat fast
-* portability is no big concern
+* portability should not be a big concern

 ## Profiling tools